Republican Dan Sullivan re-elected in Alaska Senate race

 Sullivan’s campaign manager did not immediately respond to a request for comment.

 The Republicans in the top-tier races on Alaska’s ballot — President Donald Trump, Sullivan and U.S. Rep. Don Young — held largely similar vote counts, and advantages, when Election Day results and early votes through Oct.
 29 were tallied.

-The Associated Press called all three races for the Republican incumbents on Wednesday.
+The Associated Press called all three races for the Republican incumbents on Wednesday, after initial results from absentee and other ballot counts were released late Tuesday.
+The counting continued Wednesday.

 Sullivan had predicted he would win.
 Gross, who said his campaign encouraged Alaskans to vote absentee, had urged patience in seeing the through the counting of votes.

 Sullivan during the campaign questioned Gross’ independent label and sought to tie him to Democratic members of Congress that Sullivan cast as out-of-touch with Alaska issues.
-Gross called Sullivan a Trump “yes man.”
+Gross, who won the Democratic nomination but said he wouldn’t be beholden to the party, called Sullivan a Trump “yes man.”

 The largest bloc of registered voters in Alaska identify as independents, though the state has leaned Republican, sending one Democrat to the Senate since 1980: Mark Begich.
 Begich, who served a term, narrowly lost to Sullivan in 2014, another year when Senate control was at stake.